108charlotte/magic-mirror/readme.md

 # 💬 Why I Built This
 This was my first hardware + software project, and I wanted to share it for anyone who’s been curious about exploring hardware but felt intimidated (like I was!).

-If you're into web dev and want to dip into hardware, I’d definitely recommend something like this — it helped me gain confidence, and now I’m excited to build more.
+If you're into web dev and want to dip into hardware, I’d definitely recommend something like this — it helped me gain a lot of confidence, and definitely inspired me to look deeper into hardware.

 # 🚀 Try It Yourself
 ⚠️ Live demo: https://108charlotte.github.io/magic-mirror/
 (Note: requires Google sign-in to show your calendar and may show an “unverified app” warning — it’s safe, but if you still don't want to bypass it you can just close out of the popup that opens and the dashboard will work just fine without the calendar!)

 # 🙌 Feedback Welcome
-I’d love ideas for features, layout improvements, or general feedback — and I’m totally open to contributors!
+I’d love ideas for features, layout improvements, or general feedback — I’m also open to contributors!